-Born Mahala Jackson on October 26, 1911, in New Orleans, Louisiana, to Charity Clark and Johnny Jackson, she became one of gospel music’s all-time greats, known for her rich, powerful voice that cultivated a global following.
-The young Mahala grew up in a Pitt Street shack and started singing at 4 years old in the Mount Moriah Baptist Church.
+Born on October 26, 1911, in New Orleans, Louisiana, to Charity Clark and Johnny Jackson, Jackson became one of gospel music’s all-time greats, known for her rich, powerful voice that cultivated a global following.
+Jackson grew up in a Pitt Street shack and started singing at 4 years old in the Mount Moriah Baptist Church.
 When she started to sing professionally, she added an "i" to her first name.

 Brought up in a devout Christian family, Jackson still found herself influenced by the secular sounds of blues artists like Bessie Smith and Ma Rainey.
 Jackson’s sanctified style of performance would also rely upon freer movement and rhythm when contrasted to the styles seen in more conservative congregations.

 After moving to Chicago as a teen with the aim of studying nursing, Jackson joined the Greater Salem Baptist Church and soon became a member of the Johnson Gospel Singers.
 She performed with the group for a number of years.
 Jackson then started working with Thomas A. Dorsey, a gospel composer; the two performed around the U.S., further cultivating an audience for Jackson.
 She also took on a number of jobs — working as a laundress, beautician and flower shop owner for example — before her musical career went into the stratosphere.
 She wed Isaac Hockenhull in 1936, with the two later divorcing.